Missy finally learned the rollover dog trick, yay!

 Tip: Hand signals are a great way of teaching deaf dogs tricks and obedience commands!

-Also: Don’t Forget To Have FUN Teaching The Trick
+Also: Don’t Forget To Have FUN Teaching Your Dog The Trick

 Having fun while dog trick training is super important to me AND of course also to the pups.